Health screenings for men ages 18 to 39

 • If you have vision problems, have an eye exam every 2 years, or more often if recommended by your provider.

-• Have an eye exam that includes an examination of your retina (back of your eye) at least every year if you have diabetes.
+• You should have an eye exam that includes an examination of your retina (back of your eye) at least every year if you have diabetes.

 IMMUNIZATIONS

-Ask your provider about the human papillomavirus (HPV) vaccine if you have:
+Ask your provider about the human papillomavirus (HPV) vaccine if:

-• Not received the HPV vaccine in the past
+• You have not received the HPV vaccine in the past

-• Not completed the full vaccine series (you should catch up on this shot)
+• You have not completed the full vaccine series (you should catch up on this shot)

 INFECTIOUS DISEASE SCREENING